-The 2017 vintage was picked with a neighbouring row of Riesling (so you can officially call it a Slovenské field blend, heh) that brings an extra layer of acidity and energy.
+The 2017 vintage was picked with a neighbouring row of Riesling in our Slovenské vineyard, which brought an extra layer of acidity and energy.
 Mostly fermented on skins, blended from 2 consecutive picks.
 Aged for just over 2 years in big neutral barrels, because wine needs time.

 The story behind the White Label I'm 200% positive that the most important thing is the person who makes the wine.
 It’s not about a varietal, or a famous village in a famous region - because even those wines can get the bad karma of being massacred in the cellar.
 It's all about the name on the bottle.
 A name you can trust, because you know how the winemaker works and that it's a style you enjoy.
 Hence the Nestarec white label, with my signature on it.
 (A tad prettier than IRL because my usual scribble is unreadable.)
 Together with Tereza, my graphic designer, we started taking out elements that weren’t essential - until only “Nestarec” and the name of the wine remained.
 A purist approach to both what's in the bottle and on it.
 Because, as they say, perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.